franconepippone/mc-industrial-web-framework/docs/overview.md

 The MC Industrial Web Framework is a set of architectural principles, protocols, and ideas aimed at providing a structured and organized way to create an efficient and fully automated network of factories in vanilla Minecraft.
 It defines standardized methods for how factories located across the world can share resources on demand, fully automatically, by implementing common architectural patterns such as service–client and point-to-point resource transfer.

 The backbone of the framework is the **Resource Distribution System (RDS)**, a layered system designed for automated and efficient point-to-point resource sharing, inspired by the structure and behavior of real-world Internet networks.
-The goal of the RDS is to automate the delivery of a payload from a generic point A to point B in the world, based on a destination tag attached directly to the payload itself.
-The RDS protocol
+The goal of the RDS is to automate the delivery of a payload from a generic point A to point B in the world, based on an **Address Stamp** attached directly to the payload itself.